About FGCCC

 Organizationally the FGCCC is composed of a Board of Directors that oversees the work of the group.
 We also have a Board of Advisors.

-Think of the FGCCC as a “support arm” non-profit working on long-term solutions to Community Center challenges and use.
+Think of us as a “support arm” non-profit working on long-term solutions to Community Center challenges and use.
 We can apply for grant funding, solicit commercial support, and advise the county on issues of importance to the Community Center’s use and future.
-It can do voter education on ballot issues related specifically to P&R and the Community Center to inform and educate the public.
+We can do voter education on ballot issues related specifically to P&R and the Community Center to inform and educate the public.
 We are not allowed to speak out on behalf of any political party or candidate; our outreach is solely limited to issues specific to the object of our mission.

 Functional Operations